Cynthia Lum

 Distinguished University Professor

-Policing, police organizations, patrol and investigations operations, police technologies, evidence-based crime policy and translational criminology
+Evidence-based policing, police organizations, patrol and investigations, police technologies, evidence-based crime policy, and translational criminology

-Professor Lum is an elected Fellow of the American Society of Criminology (ASC) and the 2023 recipient of ASC's Herbert Bloch Award.
-She is an appointed member of the Committee on Law and Justice (CLAJ) for the National Academies of Sciences (NAS), and has served on the NAS’s ad hoc committees on Proactive Policing and Evidence to Advance Reform in the Global Security and Justice Sectors.
-She is a Board Trustee of the Council on Criminal Justice and a Board Director for the National Police Foundation.
-Prof. Lum is the founding editor of Translational Criminology Magazine and Editor-in Chief (with Professor Christopher Koper) of Criminology & Public Policy, the flagship policy journal of the American Society of Criminology.
+Professor Lum is an elected Fellow of the American Society of Criminology (ASC) and the 2023 recipient of ASC's Herbert Bloch Award and the Distinguished Scholar Award for the Division of Policing.
+She was an appointed member of the Committee on Law and Justice (CLAJ) for the National Academies of Sciences (NAS), and has served on the NAS’s ad hoc committees on Proactive Policing and Evidence to Advance Reform in the Global Security and Justice Sectors.
+She is a Board Trustee of the Council on Criminal Justice and a Board Director for the National Policing Institute.
+Prof. Lum is the founding editor of Translational Criminology Magazine and was Editor-in Chief (with Professor Christopher Koper) of Criminology & Public Policy, the flagship policy journal of the American Society of Criminology from 2019 to 2024.

 Professor Lum is the recipient of the 2017 inaugural Mason Presidential Medal for Excellence in Social Impact and the 2020 Virginia State Council for Higher Education Outstanding Faculty Award.